 These dogs are gentle and playful, making them great pets for families with children.
 They enjoy playing with children and love being around them.
-They rarely act aggressively and are totally safe to be around kids.
+They rarely act aggressively and are safe to be around kids.
 They are protective of the kids and tend to guard them when strangers are around.
-As they are small, you do not have to worry about them accidentally jumping on pushing over your child.
+Because they are small, you do not have to worry about them accidentally pushing your child over if they jump on them.

 Japanese Spitz can tolerate both hot and cold weather.
-They are more comfortable in cold than hot climates.
-This is because they have a long and dense double coat that provides protection from cold.
+They are more comfortable in cold climates than hot.
+This is because they have a long and dense double coat that protects them from the cold.

-However, Japanese Spitz is a companion dog and generally considered an inside dog.
-So you should not keep them outside overnight.
+But while the Japanese Spitz handles the cold well, they are a companion dog and are generally considered an inside dog.
+They shouldn’t be kept outside overnight.
 They are very happy spending most of their time inside your home.

-The Japanese Spitz needs a lot of attention.
+Japanese Spitz dogs need a lot of attention.
 They are companion dogs and human affection is something which they absolutely need.
-The dog wants to be around their owners and may follow them around the house.
-They need physical activity for at least 20 minutes, 2 times a day.
-This can be just going for walks or the exercise could just be playing with them in your yard.
-This will keep them happy.
+The dog wants to be around their family and may even follow them around the house.
+They need physical activity for at least 20 minutes, twice a day.
+Going for walks or playing with them in your yard is great exercise and will keep them happy.

 They do not like being left alone or being ignored.
 Leaving them alone can lead to them developing behavioral problems.
-Other than during the work day, someone should always be around them.
-If you have a family that spends most of their day outside the home, then Japanese Spitz is probably not the right pet for you.
+Other than during the work day, someone should always be around them if possible.
+If you have a family that spends most of their day outside the home, then Japanese Spitz is probably not the right pet for your family.